The Admission of Students

 Advanced Standing for Transfer Students

-The following credentials are due in the Office of Admission by 1 March (1 January for international students) for fall semester consideration and 1 November for winter semester consideration: the application and fee; two official secondary school and college transcripts; a college catalog describing courses completed and those in progress; a statement of good standing from a college official; three letters of recommendation (two from faculty, one from a personal source); and an essay concerning the applicant's motivation to transfer.
+The following credentials are due in the Office of Admission by 1 March for fall semester consideration and 1 November for winter semester consideration: the application and fee; two official secondary school and college transcripts; a college catalog describing courses completed and those in progress; a statement of good standing from a college official; three letters of recommendation (two from faculty, one from a personal source); and an essay concerning the applicant's motivation to transfer.
 Submission of standardized testing results is optional.
 An interview is strongly recommended.

 All documents must be presented in English; original documents must accompany all certified translations.
 Applicants living abroad are advised to retain copies of their applications and to mail applications well in advance of the deadlines.